 Go With the Flow

-One of the "rules" of writing you hear a lot of is to use a few dialog tags as possible.
+One of the "rules" of writing you hear a lot of is to use as few dialog tags as possible.
 But it's not the tags themselves that cause trouble, it's how they flow with the rest of the sentence.
-Not using any "he said" type tags can actually hurt the rhythm of a sentence as we struggle to avoid a word that readers don't even notice anymore.
+Not using any he said type tags can actually hurt the rhythm of a sentence, as we struggle to avoid a word that readers don't even notice anymore.
 At least, not unless it's drawing undue attention to itself.

 Let's check in with Bob and the gang for some examples:

 Said may be invisible, but only when used properly.
-It isn't a free pass to put it in every line of dialog or you end up with...
+It isn't a free pass to put it into every line of dialog or you end up with...

 "Are you sure?
 Because I heard groaning," Jane said.

 "That's just you whimpering without realizing it," Sally said.Cringing yet?
 Only three lines, but already that he said tag is reaching out and slapping us.
 It also kills the rhythm of these sentences, acting a like a full stop at the end.
 You get a stuttery, stop-and-go feel here that's no fun to read.
 Try instead...

 Bob dropped the curtains back into place.
 "I think we lost them."

 "Are you sure?"
 Jane asked.
 "Because I'm pretty sure I heard groaning."

 "That's just you whimpering without realizing it."
 Sally spoke low, but he caught it anyway.
 At least Jane was still too freaked out to have noticed.Bob's dialog: I shifted the tag to the beginning to help break up the flow.
 It's a good spot to show some stage direction, and lets him speak without having to use a said phrase.
 Tagging before a dialog line can help maintain the rhythm of a paragraph or scene if what came before it requires a little lead in.